kisom/brokenlcd.net/brokenlcd/code/projects.md

 * rawk == **r**age **a**gainst **w**eb framewor**k**s
 * name was originally going to be rawf but that doesn't sound as euphonious
 * stable and runs on a variety of systems
+* this site is built using rawk
-* see site for more than you could possibly want to know
+* see [site](/site.html) for more than you could possibly want to know

 surfraw